sebastianneubauer/DataScienceManifesto/README.md

 ### 1. Data Science generates measurable value based on data

-Data Science differs from traditional data analysis or data processing by it's claim to generate value purely based on data.
-There are many overlapping cases of course, but it is not data science if it is not adding measurable value.
-Measurable value implies that the imact of the data science effort is immediate, at least one con show a direct dependency of the data science work and the additional generated value.
+Data Science at first glance seems to be pretty similar to traditional data analysis or data processing.
+But Data Science leverages the use of data to a new level.
+Instead of reporting "What happened", Data Science generates measurable added-value purely based on data.
+Measurable value implies that the imact of the data science effort is immediate, at least one can show a direct dependency of the data science work and the additional generated value.

 ### 2. Data Science is Science